-On the Alberta Plateau, the Peace River has incised through a sequence of Pleistocene sediment deposits that are comprised of mostly glacio-lacustrine clays, silts and fine sands, with some inter-bedded glacio-fluvial deposits of gravels and sands.
+On the Alberta Plateau, the Peace River has incised through a sequence of Pleistocene sediment deposits that are comprised of mostly glacio-lacustrine clays, silts and fine sands, with some interbedded glacio-fluvial deposits of gravels and sands.
 The river has cut down through the complete thickness of these surficial materials and into the underlying Cretaceous shale bedrock.
 Peace River tributaries have also cut down through these materials as they approach the Peace River valley.
 The exposed surficial materials along the Peace River and tributary valleys are prone to surface erosion and mass movement.
 The weakly lithified shale bedrock is also prone to rapid weathering and erosion and contributes substantial quantities of fine-grained material to the Peace River and its tributaries.
+A typical example of weathered shale colluvium along the Peace River is shown on Figure 4.